Compared To The Ucr The Nibrs

 • Develop User-Friendly Software: Develop user-friendly software to simplify the NIBRS reporting process.

-• Address Data Security Concerns: Implement robust data security measures to protect the privacy of individuals.
+• Address Data Security Concerns: Implement solid data security measures to protect the privacy of individuals.

-• Promote Collaboration: Promote collaboration between law enforcement agencies, researchers, and policymakers to leverage the full potential of NIBRS data.
+• Promote Collaboration: Promote collaboration between law enforcement agencies, researchers, and policymakers to put to work the full potential of NIBRS data.

 Examples Illustrating the Differences